 - The entire site was the subject of a wide-ranging consultation process bringing together regional and municipal stakeholders.
 This led to the formulation of a master plan, approved by the government of the Brussels-Capital Region in March 2014.
 This plan has since been the subject of numerous technical studies, coordinated by the SAU-MSI, to refine, validate and improve the first options.
 An environmental impact report has also been produced, to ensure that the new district is integrated seamlessly into its environment.

-- The options being developed at this stage are as follows: linking the site to the surrounding neighbourhoods, and developing it while retaining its character as a green lung with an uninterrupted green space of almost 4 hectares; creating about 1,600 dwellings (45% public housing and 55% private housing, mostly at entry-level prices) while ensuring social diversity and quality of housing; introducing the necessary facilities (school, childcare facilities, sport, culture, leisure); and equipping, modernising and redefining the industrial zone.
+- The options being developed at this stage are as follows: linking the site to the surrounding neighbourhoods, and developing it while retaining its character as a green lung with an uninterrupted green space of almost 4 hectares; creating about 1,600 dwellings (45% public housing and 55% private housing) while ensuring social diversity and quality of housing; introducing the necessary facilities (school, childcare facilities, sport, culture, leisure); and equipping, modernising and redefining the industrial zone.
 In particular, the SAU-MSI has carried out a landscape study of the site, which sets out the main principles for the development of the public spaces and green spaces, as well as a mobility study to improve traffic conditions on the existing roads as the new district is constructed.

 - In June 2018, perspective.brussels organised ‘Major Urban Projects Week’ in order to inform the public about the state of progress and the key issues of the first ten instances of a Territorial Development Plan (PAD-RPA): Josaphat, Heyvaert, Porte de Ninove, mediapark.brussels, Gare de l’Ouest, Usquare.brussels, Delta-Herrmann-Debroux, Midi, Loi and Bordet.